samsung-cnct/kraken-lib/CONTRIBUTING.md

 ### Looking for an easy way to get started? ###
 We label easy to complete issues as 'Help Wanted'.
-These issues require minimal context for Kraken2 and shouldn't require too much time.
+These issues require minimal context for kraken-lib and shouldn't require too much time.
 If you do start working on one of these let us know by assigning this issue to yourself or commenting on the issue so we can prevent multiple people working on it and help you out.